Multiple Red Beryl crystals on Rhyolite matrix # RB03

 These come from only one specific location on the entire planet earth:

-Violet Claims Mine, Wah Wah Mountains, Utah
+Violet Claims Mine, Wah Wah Mountains, Utah, USA

 Measures in cm: 9.0 x 6.0 x 3.0